kristianmandrup/facebook-rails-starterkit/README.md

 ## Facebook Rails starter kit

-This gem leverages the gem: 'joey'.
-Joey in turn sits on top of 'koala' and uses the 'hashie' gem for easy hash access (as returned by the Facebook graph API via Koala).
+This gem uses the 'hashie' gem for easy hash access (as returned by the Facebook graph API via Koala).

 In an initializer or similar "boot location" for your app facebook integration: